Jaylon Moore (wide receiver): Baltimore Ravens

-2020

-Moore went undrafted during the 2020 NFL Draft.
+Moore went undrafted during the 2020 NFL draft.
 On April 26, 2020, Moore signed with the Baltimore Ravens as an undrafted free agent.
 When Moore was signed by the Baltimore Ravens he became the only UT Martin player signed by an NFL team for the season.
-On September 5, 2020, Moore was released by the Baltimore Ravens, and on the next day Moore was signed by the Baltimore Ravens practice squad.
+On September 5, 2020, Moore was released by the Baltimore Ravens, and on the next day Moore was signed by the Ravens practice squad.
 Moore was never re-elevated to the 53-man active roster and remained on the practice squad the rest of the season.

-2021

 On January 18, 2021, Moore signed a reserves/future deal with the Baltimore Ravens.
 On May 17, 2021, it was confirmed that Jaylon Moore would be switching from No. 81 to No. 10.
 Moore made his preseason debut on August 14, 2021 against the New Orleans Saints.
 He finished as the Ravens leading receiver with two catches for 32 yards.
 On August 31, 2021, Moore was released by the Ravens.
 He was subsequently signed to the practice squad a day later.
 He signed a reserve/future contract with the Ravens on January 10, 2022.
 He was waived on August 23, 2022.